 These two children are of a similar age and background.
-While neither has any diagnosis of a cognitive, social or neurological disability, their signing is clearly delayed in comparison to non-native signing children who have experienced the same exposure to BSL.
+While neither has any diagnosis of a cognitive, social, or neurological disability, their signing is clearly delayed in comparison to non-native signing children who have experienced the same exposure to BSL.
 However, their language profiles differ somewhat.
-Child 6's age-appropriate score on the Receptive Skills Test (standard score 101) contrasts with Child 11's very poor comprehension of morphosyntax (standard score 56).
+Child 6's age-appropriate score on the receptive skills test (standard score 101) contrasts with Child 11's very poor comprehension of morphosyntax (standard score 56).
 In language production both children's scores for narrative content and structure indicate language impairment, but Child 6 performs age appropriately for use of BSL grammatical structures.
-Thus while Child 11 has problems with both the comprehension and production of BSL, Child 6 is significantly better in comprehension than production.
-However, both score poorly on the nonsense sign repetition test (Child 6's standard score is 74; Child 11's is 79).
+Thus, while Child 11 has problems with both the comprehension and production of BSL, Child 6 is significantly better in comprehension than production.
+However, both score poorly on the NSRT (Child 6's standard score is 74; Child 11's is 79).
 For Child 6, this poor nonsense sign repetition might arguably be linked to poor motor dexterity, as evidenced by a slow bead-threading time, but this cannot be explanation in Child 11's case, as his bead-threading time is close to the mean for his age group.

-6. Discussion
+Discussion

-The aim of our study was to identify SLI in Deaf children who are acquiring BSL, and our findings have implications for both theory and practice.
+The aim of our study was to identify SLI in deaf children who are acquiring BSL, and our findings have implications for both theory and practice.
 In particular, we set out to answer the following questions:

-- (1) Can SLI be reliably identified in a group of sign language users? - (2) What are the demographic variables for this group? - (3) What are the linguistic characteristics of SLI in BSL?
+- Can SLI be reliably identified in a group of sign language users?
+(1) - What are the demographic variables for this group? - What are the linguistic characteristics of SLI in BSL?

-We discuss questions (1) and (2) in section 7.1, and discuss (3), together with the implications of our results for theories of SLI, in section 7.2.
-Finally, in section 7.3, we discuss the implications of our findings for clinical practice.
+We discuss questions (1) and (2) in the section 'Identification and epidemiology of SLI in deaf children', and discuss (3), together with the implications of our results for theories of SLI, in section 'Characterizing the sign language SLI profile'.
+Finally, in section 'Implications for practice', we discuss the implications of our findings for clinical practice.

-7.1 Identification and epidemiology of SLI in deaf children
+Identification and epidemiology of SLI in deaf children

-Having targeted children over the age of 7 years with adequate exposure to sign language we have identified a group of children whose sign language difficulties cannot be explained by language delay or cognitive deficit.
+Having targeted children over the age of 7 years with adequate exposure to sign language, we have identified a group of children whose sign language difficulties cannot be explained by language delay or cognitive deficit.
 Formal epidemiological data about the prevalence of SLI in the deaf population does not exist.
-At this stage in our testing we have identified 13 children with SLI.
+At this stage in our testing, we have identified 13 children with SLI.
 The number of deaf children who attend these children's schools is 203 and thus the SLI group represent 6.4% of the larger group.
 This finding mirrors the 7% prevalence seen in the general hearing population.

 An issue of real practical importance is how to ascertain whether SLI in sign language affects children's acquisition of English, above and beyond the affects of deafness per se.
-Children in bilingual environments have been shown to have SLI in both their spoken languages (Paradis, Crago & Genesee, 2006).
+Children in bilingual environments have been shown to have SLI in both their spoken languages (Paradis, Crago, & Genesee, 2006).